 Sukamade Beach Opening Hours

 Meru Betiri National Park and its beaches are accessible 24 hours.
 However, the ticket office open from 7 AM to 4:30 PM.

 Sukamade Beach Entrance Fee

 There’s an entrance ticket to enter Meru Betiri National Park.
-Visitor will have to pay IDR 150k and IDR 225k during holidays.
-There is an additional cost to see the turtle conservation in sukamade beach.
-And participate to release the baby turtle.
-Vehicles also pay an access fee, IDR 5k for motorcycles and IDR 10k for cars.
+Visitors will have to pay Rp150.000 and Rp225.000 during holidays.
+There is an extra cost to see the turtle conservation on Sukamade beach.
+And participation donation to release the baby turtle.
+Vehicles also pay an access fee, Rp5.000 for motorcycles and Rp10.000 for cars.